Carol Speed: Career

 Speed began her career in show business as a singer, serving as a back-up singer for Bobbie Gentry during her stint at Harrah's Club in Reno, Nevada.
 Speed's career in television began in 1970 when she landed a minor role as Clara Dormin on an episode of the NBC series Julia starring Diahann Carroll.
 Speed appeared in several television commercials during the 1970s.

 From 1970 through 1972, Speed appeared in other shows such as, Sanford and Son, The Psychiatrist and Days of Our Lives.
 In 1972, Speed made her film debut in The New Centurions in which she portrayed Martha, a prostitute.
 Speed portrayed Mickie, prisoner in Jack Hill's 1972 blaxploitation film The Big Bird Cage alongside Pam Grier and Sid Haig.
 In 1973, Speed starred opposite Max Julien as Lulu, his childhood friend and top prostitute in the blaxploitation crime film The Mack.
 In 1974, Speed portrayed Abby Williams, a minister's wife who becomes possessed by the malevolent spirit of an evil demon in William Girdler's horror film Abby.
 For the film, Speed wrote and sang "My Soul Is A Witness".

 In 1976, Speed appeared on the July cover of Jet.

 Speed later appeared as Noel in Disco Godfather, starting alongside Rudy Ray Moore in 1979.
 In 1980, Speed published Inside Black Hollywood.
 Speed initially accepted a minor role in Quentin Tarantino's 1997 film Jackie Brown but decided not to appear in the film for personal reasons.
 In 2006, Speed portrayed Cookie in the independent horror film Village Vengeance.

 Personal life and death

 Speed was a resident of Atlanta, Georgia during a period in her later years.
-During the film of The Mack, Speed was romantically involved with Frank Ward, a Oakland, California pimp and drug dealer whose life served as the film's inspiration.
+During the film of The Mack, Speed was romantically involved with Frank Ward, an Oakland, California pimp and drug dealer whose life served as the film's inspiration.
 Speed had one child, a son, who predeceased her, and one grandson.

 She died in Muskogee, Oklahoma, on January 14, 2022, at the age of 76, just two weeks after her The Mack co-star Max Julien died.
 Speed was cremated.